Congo says kills rebels, gains ground in drive to crush insurgency

 Efforts to contact the rebels were not successful.
 Analysts say their force knows eastern Congo well and will melt into the countryside rather than risk losses in battle.

-After chasing the fighters from hills around the town of Kirumba on Friday in North Kivu’s Virunga National Park, the army units are battling rebels some 30 kilometers (20 miles)south near Tongo, Mende said.
+After routing the fighters from hills around the town of Kirumba on Friday in North Kivu’s Virunga National Park, the army units are battling rebels some 30 kilometres south near the town of Tongo, Mende said.

-More than 50 captured rebels were presented to the media in the North Kivu capital of Goma on Sunday.
+More than 50 captured rebels were presented to the media at in the North Kivu capital of Goma on Sunday.
 In all, 93 rebels have been captured in the two provinces, Mende said.

-Additional reporting by Kenny Katombe; Editing by Matthew Mpoke Bigg and Crispian Balmer
+(Reporting by Aaron Ross and Kenny Katombe; Editing by Matthew Mpoke Bigg and Rosalind Russell)